Sensing-Dev/doc/docs/tutorials/cpp/save-gendc.md

 # Save Sensor Data

-In this tutorial, we learn how to save data transferred from sensor into a binary file.
+"In this tutorial, we will learn how to save data transferred from a sensor into a binary file.

 ## Prerequisite